Short-Field Takeoff and Landing

 C-FLAPS

-• Checklists: Complete
+• Checklists and briefings: Complete

 • Flightpath: Established (±1 dot of deflection horizontally and vertically)